 Buying a home is one of the biggest financial decisions you’ll ever make.
 While personal finances, mortgage rates, and local market conditions matter most, the time of year can also significantly impact price, inventory, and competition.
+Here’s a seasonal breakdown to help you decide the best time to buy a home.

 Spring is traditionally the busiest home-buying season.